davidderus/ansible-rpi/README.md

 - Custom sudo user for rpi (*thus disabling pi as Rpi sudoer*)
 - `oh-my-zsh` install and vim as default editor
 - Dynamic network folder and local drive setup (*Works with SAMBA and include basic credentials management*)
-- Optionnal hostname update and Zeroconf
+- Optional hostname update and Zeroconf
-- Optionnal custom SSH banner
+- Optional custom SSH banner
-- Optionnal Wifi config
+- Optional Wifi config
-- Optionnal Mosh support
+- Optional Mosh support
-- Optionnal unsudo of the pi user
+- Optional unsudo of the pi user
-- Optionnaly add a list of user to the sudoers with NOPASSWD
+- Optionaly add a list of user to the sudoers with NOPASSWD

 ### `download_server` role

 > Turn the Rpi in a download server for ddl and torrents

 - Aria2 daemon
-- RPC interface for remote monitoring with optionnal SSL encryption
+- RPC interface for remote monitoring with optional SSL encryption
 - Shared downloads directory (*may be replaced by a previously configured network folder*)

 ### `media_center` role